agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-29-Where-It-All_Started.md

 - `frequency` represents the number of *repeat* purchases the customer has made.
 This means that it's one less than the total number of purchases.
 - `T` represents the age of the customer in whatever time units chosen (weekly above).
 This is equal to the duration between a customer's first purchase and the end of the period under study.
 - `recency` represents the age of the customer when they made their most recent purchases.
 This is equal to the duration between a customer's first purchase and their latest purchase.
-(Thus if they have made only 1 purchase, the recency is 0.)
+(Thus, if they have made only 1 purchase, the recency is 0.)

 ```python